XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/amm.md

 ---
 html: amm.html
 parent: ledger-entry-types.html
+seo:
-blurb: The definition and details of an Automated Market Maker (AMM) instance.
+    description: The definition and details of an Automated Market Maker (AMM) instance.
 labels:
   - AMM
 status: not_enabled